RISE-Maritime/keelson-processor-ais/README.md

  --mode client --connect tcp/10.10.7.2:7448

-Setup for development environment on your own computer:
+Setup for development environment on your own computer: ´

 1) Install [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/)
-   - Docker desktop will provide you with an UI for monitoring and controlling docker containers and images along debugging
+   - Docker desktop will provide you with an UI ´´for monitoring and controlling docker containers and images along debugging
    - If you want to learn more about docker and its building blocks of images and containers checkout [Docker quick hands-on in guide](https://docs.docker.com/guides/get-started/)
 2) Start up of **Zenoh router** either in your computer or any other computer within your local network